learn-co-curriculum/java-mod-6-create-spring-boot-project/README.md

 2. Select the project properties.
    1. Select "Maven Project", as we will use Maven as the build tool.
    2. Select "Java" as the language.
-   3. Select the most recent release version of Spring Boot.
+   3. Select the most recent release version of Spring Boot 2.
 (Make sure it does not have "SNAPSHOT" listed after it.)
    4. Select the appropriate Java JDK version.
 3. Add dependencies.